×

 We asked expats how they chose their neighborhood and found a place to live.
 They answered:

 "Finding a place to live in Marsh Harbour involves several steps.
 First, you need to determine your budget and what type of accommodation you're looking for.
 This could range from a small apartment to a large beachfront villa.
 Next, you should research the different neighborhoods in Marsh Harbour to find one that suits your lifestyle and preferences.
 Some areas may be closer to the beach, while others may be closer to the town center with shops and restaurants.
 Once you have an idea of what you're looking for, you can start your search.
 There are several online real estate websites that list properties for rent or sale in Marsh Harbour, such as Bahamas Realty and HG Christie.
 These websites allow you to filter by location, property type, price range, and other features.
 In addition to online listings, you may also want to consider hiring a local real estate agent.
 They can provide valuable insight into the local market, help you negotiate prices, and guide you through the legal process of renting or buying property in the Bahamas.
 If you're planning to move to Marsh Harbour from another country, it's also important to understand the local laws and regulations regarding property ownership.
 For example, non-Bahamians must obtain a permit from the government to purchase more than two acres of land.
 Finally, before making a decision, it's highly recommended to visit Marsh Harbour in person if possible.
 This will give you a chance to see the properties, explore the neighborhoods, and get a feel for the community.
-Remember, finding a place to live is a big decision, so take your time to research and consider all your options," wrote one member in Marsh Harbour.
+Remember, finding a place to live is a big decision, so take your time to research and consider all your options," said one expat in Marsh Harbour.

 What is a typical expat home or apartment like in Marsh Harbour?

 "A typical expat home or apartment in Marsh Harbour, is often a luxurious and spacious property with stunning views of the ocean.
 These homes are usually designed with a blend of modern and traditional Bahamian architecture, featuring high ceilings, large windows, and open floor plans to allow for natural light and air circulation.
 The living areas are often spacious, with comfortable furniture and modern amenities such as flat-screen TVs, Wi-Fi, and air conditioning.
 The kitchens are typically fully equipped with modern appliances, including a refrigerator, stove, oven, and sometimes even a dishwasher.
 Bedrooms are usually large and airy, with comfortable beds and ample storage space.
 Bathrooms are often modern and well-maintained, with high-quality fixtures and fittings.
 Outdoor spaces are a significant feature of these homes, with many having private pools, patios, or balconies that offer breathtaking views of the surrounding landscape.
 Some properties may also have a private dock for those who own boats.
 These homes are often located in safe, upscale neighborhoods, close to local amenities such as shops, restaurants, and schools.
 Many are also within walking distance or a short drive from the beach, making them ideal for those who enjoy water sports or simply relaxing by the sea.
-Despite the luxurious nature of these homes, they often blend seamlessly into the laid-back, tropical lifestyle of the Bahamas, offering expats a comfortable and enjoyable living experience," remarked one expat who made the move to Marsh Harbour.
+Despite the luxurious nature of these homes, they often blend seamlessly into the laid-back, tropical lifestyle of the Bahamas, offering expats a comfortable and enjoyable living experience," wrote one member in Marsh Harbour.

 What is the average cost of housing in Marsh Harbour?